 East Potomac Park FootGolf is located at 972 Ohio Drive SW near Hains Point.
 Tee times are available anytime Monday – Thursday that golf is open, and after 2pm Friday – Sunday.
 Cost is $20/player.
-And plan to reward yourselves after with a bite at the Potomac Grille.
+And plan to reward yourselves after with a bite at the Potomac Grille right there.

 2 Responses to Kick It with the Kids Playing FootGolf at East Potomac Park